Jonathan Siyachitema Biography: Family, Education & Career, Death -Pindula, Local Knowledge

 |+

 Jonathan Siyachitema (born 1932) was an Anglican bishop in Zimbabwe.
-Siyachitema was the former Bishop of the Anglican Diocese of Harare.
+Siyachitema was the former Bishop of the Anglican Diocese of Harare and served from 1995 to 1997.
+He also served as the Archdeacon of Matabeleland from 1974 to 1978 and Dean of Bulawayo from 1978 to 1981.

 Background